Peter-St/Android-UVC-Camera/README.md

-Since Android 9 Google made a mistake granting the Usb Permissions for Usb Cameras, so this app may not works on Android 9 + Devices
---> https://issuetracker.google.com/issues/145082934
+Since Android 9 Google Usb Devices needs several other permissions to run and at least the SdkVersion 30 to run sucessfully --> https://issuetracker.google.com/issues/145082934

 Explaination:
 Before you start with entering the Camera values, your Android device have to detect the Camera: